 The industry list is echoed in that of the most connected job roles on LinkedIn, with those working human resources topping the list, with 415 average connections.
 Those working in product management come in second (324), with business development coming in third (283).

 LinkedIn and jobseekers

 LinkedIn’s raison d’être is to connect employers with talent.

-It Microsoft’s Q1 2020 (actually Q3 2019) earnings statement, it is reported that LinkedIn job postings were at ‘record levels’.
-The official figure reported in LinkedIn’s ‘about us’ (hence updated sporadically) section is currently set at 20 million.
-This has grown, however; in late 2017, LinkedIn reported the total global figure stood at 11 million.
+Back Microsoft’s Q1 2020 (actually Q3 2019) earnings statement, it is reported that LinkedIn job postings were at ‘record levels’.
+The official figure reported in LinkedIn’s ‘about us’ (hence updated sporadically) stood at 20 million in 2019.
+In late 2017, LinkedIn reported the total global figure stood at 11 million.
 The compromised year that is 2020 saw this figure reduced to 14 million.
 We might note a sign of the times in the reported 50,000 remote jobs listed in the US.

 A 2017 study found 122 million LinkedIn users had been invited to an interview through LinkedIn.
 35.5 million reported being hired by someone they connected with over LinkedIn.
 Again, this is a couple of years old now, so the figure is likely to have crept up.
 As of late 2019, those invited to interview can also call on special LinkedIn tools designed to help them prepare for typical questions.

 Some of the roles on offer are prestigious, with LinkedIn reporting that in 2018, 95% of Fortune 500 companies used LinkedIn Talent Solutions.

 In the US, LinkedIn report 3 million jobs are posted every month, with 20,000 companies using the site to post listings.
 According to Jobvite’s 2018 Recruiter Nation, 77% of recruiters in the US use the platform.
 We might note, however, that this represents a decrease on 2017’s figure of 92%.